Window Safety and Fall Prevention Tips

 Window Safety Week Media Kit: Media outlets are invited to view and download this kit for publication use.

-PHOTOS | A gallery of downloadable images (including the infographic to the right) pertaining to Window Safety Week can be found on Flickr.
+PHOTOS | A gallery of downloadable images (including the infographic below) pertaining to Window Safety Week can be found on Flickr.

 FOR CHILDREN | Window Safety Activity and Coloring Book